gcallah/BookReviews/biggar.md

 ## Tyranny

-Biggar sees this aversion to reason and evidence (when they interfere with a politically useful narrative) to contain "the springs of tyranny," since once those are abandoned, the only means left to resolve disagreements is power.
+Biggar sees this aversion to reason and evidence (at least when they interfere with a politically useful narrative) to contain "the springs of tyranny," since once those are abandoned, the only means left to resolve disagreements is power.
 Thus, "postcolonialists and other 'progressive' zealots assume an